-In August 2021, the Mass DEP issued a Notice of Non-compliance to FGE following a November 2020 audit of the September 2015 Response Action Outcome on the MGP site.
+In August 2021, the Mass DEP issued a Notice of Non-compliance to Fitchburg following a November 2020 audit of the September 2015 Response Action Outcome on the MGP site.
 Mass DEP directed Fitchburg to further define the extent of MGP site contaminants in the sediment and riverbank of an abutting watercourse.
 Fitchburg began the investigation in November 2021 with the Mass DEP expanding the scope in June 2022 to include an observed river seep.
-FGE submitted the results of its investigation and an Immediate Response Action (IRA) plan associated with the river seep to the Mass DEP in December 2022.
-The Mass DEP has review and approval authority over the IRA plan's recommendations, and FGE anticipates a limited remediation effort associated with the seep in 2023.
-The Company does not believe this investigation will have a material adverse effect on its financial condition, results of operations or cash flows.
+Fitchburg submitted the results of its investigation and an Immediate Response Action (IRA) plan associated with the river seep to the Mass DEP in December 2022.
+The Mass DEP has review and approval authority over the IRA plan's recommendations, and Fitchburg continues to anticipate a limited remediation effort associated with the seep in 2023.
+In June 2023, the IRA plan transitioned to a Mass DEP-required public risk characterization of the site.
+The Company does not believe this risk characterization will have a material adverse effect on its financial condition, results of operations or cash flows.